 Whether you are designing a research project or merely want to find a particular book or specific piece of information, the staff at the Health Sciences Library are available to assist you during regular staffed hours.

 The path of a research project is rarely a straight line.
 It is usually circuitous and frequently frustrating.
 Because the steps of the process often depend on what has come before, it often involves re-evaluation, revision, and starting over.
 Some backtracking is to be expected, but a reference librarian may be able to help you spare some valuable time.
 To make an appointment for a research consultation, please call 808-692-0810 and ask to speak to a reference librarian.

 PubMed is the user interface for National Library of Medicine’s Medline, the world's largest biomedical database.
-It includes over 19 million citations from 4,800 journal titles from 1950 to the present.
+It includes over 24 million citations from 5,600 biomedical journal titles and life sciences journals from 1946 to the present.
 Familiarity with PubMed’s search features is essential to the success of any biomedical research project, and learning how to use it skillfully is time well spent for students as well as healthcare professionals.

 A. To find specific journal titles on the library shelves (print journals), search the Voyager Library Catalog.
-Journals are shelved by title via alphabetical order.
-To find electronic journals, check Hamilton Library’s Electronic Resources webpage.
-(Links to both can be accessed from the library’s Web site located on the left-side navigation column with the latter link labeled simply, "E-journals")
+Journals are shelved by title via alphabetical order in the library's journal stacks.
+To find electronic journals, check the Electronic Resources A-Z List webpage.
+Be sure to be on the "Find E-journal" tab.
+E-books can also be searched from this list but click on the "Find E-book" tab instead.
+(To access the A-Z List from the library’s overall Web site, look for the "E-journals" link located on the left-side navigation column.)

 A. If you need to find journal articles on specific subjects or by particular authors, you will need to perform a database search.
 For example: